durrantm/a12262020/README.md

 I've tried wrapping code in `act` and have not been able to get it working so far

 I am currently skipping this test and also the application does not show an issue in the UI.

+Application will not run without keys set in .`env`.
+You can either grab free ones at openweathermap and rapidapi or we can pair to see it running locally on my machine.
+I recently made a mistake i setting up useEffect and API calls and ran 100,000 API requests accidently so I want to make sure I avoid that again!

     Attempted to log "Warning: An update to App inside a test was not wrapped in act(...).